SesatGuy/mysticSwap/README.md

 * Price in USD
 * Can toggle if the coins is for Buy/Sell of Buy only
 * Foolproof
-* Very unsecure admin page
+* Basic Secure Admin Page

 # Exchange
 * Reddcoin (RDD)